 The colloquium is this years installment of the Berlin Colloquium Series on "Rethinking Law in a Global Context".
 Besides Prof. Kumm Profs.
 Ingolf Pernice, Georg Nolte, Christoph Möllers and Jan-Werner-Müller (Princeton) will occasionally participate as co-chairs.

-Former judge at the German Federal Court of Justice, former member of the German Intelligence Service (BND) board of enquiry
+Former judge at the German Federal Court of Justice, former Member of the Parliamentary Intelligence Supervisory Committee

 NYU School of Law

 University of Amsterdam